-TDS Governor and Chair of GB, Chair of the Resources and Audit Committee and Nominated Governor for Health & Safety and Financial Matters and Chair Trustee
+Trust Member, TDS Governor and Chair of GB, Member of the Resources and Audit Committee and Nominated Governor for Health & Safety and Financial Matters

 Glenn has three daughters, two of whom currently attend The Duston School.
 He has lived in Duston for many years.
 Glenn is a Managing Director of a successful construction company and has over 23 years of experience in the construction industry and 5 years experience in Financial Services.
 Glenn has been a Governor at The Duston School since 2009 and Chair of Governors at a feeder primary school for many years.
-He was originally elected as a parent governor and is now Vice Chair of the Governing Body and one of the three founder Members of The Duston Education Trust.
-His is also Chair of the Resources and Audit Committee.
+He was originally elected as a parent governor and is now Chair of the Governing Body and one of the three founder Members of The Duston Education Trust.

 John has over 20 years of experience of teaching in and working with schools.
 He has held a number of senior management roles within schools, delivered training to support professional development on a range of behaviour management issues, and led and managed a team in the Northants Authority while providing strategic direction and developing policy.
 He has ensured schools have access to appropriate models of behaviour management.
 John possesses an in-depth understanding of relevant legislation and guidance on both a national and local level.
 He enjoys being part of, as well as motivating and training, a successful team, and thrives in challenging working environments.
 John is a trained Ofsted Inspector.